trilitech/tezos-developer-docs/docs/reference/style-guide.md

   - Use language that makes it clear that the user must do something and what that action is.
   For example, instead of "4.
 In the file `myFile.js`:", say "4.
 Add this code to the file `myFile.js`."

-- Structure lists and headings in a parallel way.
+- Structure lists and headings in a consistent way.
   For example, make sure each list item is capitalized and punctuated in the same way.
   List items should be all complete sentences or all sentence fragments, not a mix.